ibexa/documentation-developer/docs/search/criteria_reference/shipment_createdat_criterion.md

 # Shipment CreatedAt Criterion

-The `CreatedAtCriterion` Search Criterion searches for shipments based on the date when they were created.
+The `CreatedAt` Search Criterion searches for shipments based on the date when they were created.

 ## Arguments

 - `createdAt` - date to be matched, provided as a `DateTimeInterface` object
-- `operator` - optional operator constant (EQ, GT, GTE, LT, LTE)
+- `operator` - optional operator string (EQ, GT, GTE, LT, LTE)

 ## Example